rodrigotomonari/intercom-test/README.md

 ### My considerations:

-- I architect the application so that it is easy to maintain and add new features.
+- I architected the application so that it is easy to maintain and add new features.
 Also took into account how it can go forward.
 - I assumed the customers.txt file would be read from the local machine.
 But as the application was architected, it would be easy to read the data from others source, such as a remote URL.
 Just need to create a new Reader class that implements the "rows" methods.
 - As the output format was not explicitly specified, I outputted using tabulation.
 But it would be simple to add other output formats.
 Just need to create a new output decorator class.